Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "Go"

     The Go SDK lets you send events to Amplitude.
-See the full documentation at [Go SDK](../go/).
+See the [Go SDK documentation](../go/) for additional configurations and advanced topics.

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library_9)